A one-day symposium dedicated to exploring the impact of the Norman Conquest on Winchester

 Dr Katherine Weikert, Senior Lecturer in Early Medieval European History, University of Winchester

 and Dr Marc Morris, Historian and Broadcaster

-Speakers' Panel: chaired by Dr Ryan Lavelle, Reader in Early Medieval History, University of Winchester
+Speakers' Panel: chaired by Professor Ryan Lavelle, Reader in Early Medieval History, University of Winchester

 The final speaker line-up may be subject to change